-- To accommodate the 50cc classes, a shortened or separate track may be used as necessary.
+- To accommodate the 50cc classes, a shortened track may be used as necessary.

 - A rider leaving the course may continue the race by properly re-entering the course at the closest point to where the rider left the course, without gaining an advantage.
 If a rider leaves the course for any reason, the rider must immediately slow down to a safe speed so as not to endanger life or limb of other riders, crew members, officials, or the public.
 It will be the responsibility of the Race Director or his designee to determine whether the rider gained an advantage upon re-entry or failed to slow down after leaving the course.
 A rider may be determined to have gained an advantage without gaining a position.